Taichung Metropolitan Park

-The Taichung Metropolitan Park (臺中都會公園 (台中都会公园, Táizhōng Dūhuì Gōngyuán)) is an urban park in Xitun District, Taichung, Taiwan.
+The Taichung Metropolitan Park (臺中都會公園 (Táizhōng Dūhuì Gōngyuán)) is an urban park in Xitun District, Taichung, Taiwan.

 Geography

 The park has an area of 88 hectares and located at the top of Dadu Plateau with an altitude of 310 meters.

 Architecture

 The park consists of plants observation area, sundial, therapeutic waterway, ecological pond, moon corridor, star observation plaza, aromatic and nectarous plant area etc. It has also facilities such as visitor center, exhibition room, physical fitness activity area, outdoor show performing plaza and audiovisual room.

 Transportation

-The park is accessible by bus from Taichung Station of Taiwan Railways.
+The park is accessible by bus from Taichung Station of Taiwan Railway.